Mack34021/ip/README.md

 ### event
 Syntax: "event &lt;name> /from &lt;time1> /to &lt;time2>"

-Description: Adds a task &lt;name> that has a distinct start time &lt;time1> and end time &lt;time2> time
+Description: Adds a task &lt;name> that has a distinct start time &lt;time1> and end time &lt;time2>.

 Example:
 ```